Archive

 Antique materials convey an aura of history and brighten up the building

-Design Architectural Design manager: Satoru Satoru Sumitani
+Design and Architectural Design: Satoru Sumitani

 This is an unprecedented project to rebuild a traditional Kabuki theater while preserving its design, and to combine it with an office building.
 I was in charge of the design of the theater portion, and conducted historical research and actual measurement surveys to ensure the preservation of the previous Kabuki theater.